knetikmedia/knetikcloud-csharp-net20-client/docs/AuthClientsApi.md

 <a name="updateclient"></a>
 # **UpdateClient**
-> ModelClientResource UpdateClient (string clientKey, ModelClientResource clientResource)
+> ClientResource UpdateClient (string clientKey, ClientResource clientResource)

 Update a client